jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) either—
     (i) a copy of the determination; or
     (ii) the reasons for declining to issue the determination.
-(4) Within 30 days of issuing a determination under section 91AAG(4) or revoking a determination under section 91AAG(7) that is expressed to apply to a class of persons, the Commissioner must publish a notice in a publication chosen by the Commissioner that—
+(4) Within 30 days of issuing a determination under section 91AAG(4) or revoking a determination under section 91AAG(7) that is expressed to apply to a class of persons, the Commissioner must publish the determination or notice of revocation.
-  (a) gives notice that the determination has been issued; and (b) states where copies of it can be obtained.
 (5) Within 30 days of revoking a determination under section 91AAI(2), the Commissioner must give to the person who applied for the determination notice of—
   (a) the decision; and
   (b) the reasons for revoking the determination.